MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/home-site.md

 # Set a site as your home site

 A home site is a SharePoint [communication site](https://support.office.com/article/94A33429-E580-45C3-A090-5512A8070732) that you create and set as the main landing site for your intranet.
 It brings together news, events, embedded video and conversations, and other resources to deliver an engaging experience that reflects your organization's voice, priorities, and brand.
-You can set the home site in the SharePoint admin center or by using PowerShell.
+You can set the home site in the <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a> or by using PowerShell.

 Before you begin, make sure you've reviewed how to [plan, build, and launch a home site](./home-site-plan.md).